Introduction

 The walk from Washington Square Park to the East Village takes about 15-20 minutes, passing through the NoHo neighborhood, a small, central neighborhood that serves as the transition point between the student energy of NYU and the counterculture roots of the East Village.

 The East Village is a food lover’s paradise, so if you decide to eat in the East Village, you have endless options!
-You can get a classic slice of pizza at the world-famous Joe’s Pizza to a delicious falafel sandwich from Mamoun’s Falafel.
+You can get a classic slice of pizza at the world-famous Joe’s Pizza at their East 14th Street location, or a delicious falafel sandwich from Mamoun’s Falafel.
 More options include the famous Ukrainian restaurant Veselka and the Sichuan restaurant Mountain House.
+Read more about Mountain House in my post on my top 5 cheap sit-down restaurants in Times Square.
+This is their second location, following the success of the East Village original.

 Late Afternoon: The Gritty East Village (2:00pm- 6:00pm)